To understand if a VPN can be hacked, you first need to understand exactly how a VPN works.

 Due to advancements in computing, older hash functions and encryption ciphers can be broken in a shorter amount of time, making it possible to hack a VPN connection if it uses an outdated cipher.

-For example, the SHA-1 hash function is cryptographically broken, and the Blowfish cipher is susceptible to ‘birthday attacks’.
-These cryptographic functions are still used by some low-quality VPNs.
+For example, the SHA-1 hash function is cryptographically broken, and the Blowfish cipher is susceptible to “birthday attacks” (a statistical shortcut that lets attackers break weak encryption faster than expected).

-A VPN should not use anything less than the AES-128 cipher to encrypt your data, though AES-256 is even more secure.
+A VPN shouldn’t use anything less than the AES-256 cipher to encrypt your data.
 ChaCha20 is a secure alternative for WireGuard users that also uses 256 bits, which means it’s equally as secure as AES-256 encryption.

 3. Through IP, DNS, or WebRTC leaks

-Most top-rated VPN services now include leak protection by default, which should keep you safe on most connections.
+Most top-rated VPNs now include leak protection by default, which should keep you safe on most connections.
 You can also use our dedicated tool to check if your VPN is leaking.

 4. By Compromising a VPN Server